Is there a connection between brain injury and dementia? Are there any ways to reduce a person’s likelihood of developing dementia after brain injury?

 - Go to a museum with a family member or friend.

 - Join an adaptive sports league

 These are just a few ideas to get you started.
-As long as you are doing an activity that engages you and gets you out of the house, you’ll stimulate your brain and keep yourself from decline.
+As long as you are doing an activity that engages you and gets you out of the house, you will stimulate your brain and help prevent cognitive decline.

 4. Keep a Healthy Brain Diet

 Foods that promote brain function can also reduce your risk of dementia, according to several studies.
 The foods that make a good brain injury diet are rich in omega-3 and antioxidants.
 In particular, scientists recommend following the popular MIND diet, which includes foods such as: